Two-Phase Commit Protocol Explained

 Participant Crashes After Voting Yes but Before Commit

-This is the problematic case.
-The participant has voted yes, which means it has acquired locks and completed its work.
-It is waiting for the coordinator to tell it to commit or rollback.
+This is where things break down.
+The participant has voted yes — it has acquired locks and finished its work.
+Now it is waiting for the coordinator to say commit or rollback.

 If the coordinator crashes before sending the decision, this participant is stuck.
 It holds its locks indefinitely.
 Other participants have committed (if they received the commit message before crashing) or rolled back (if they received rollback or voted no).